craftingcity/RollHighOrDie/Character Rules/Experience.md

 The total number of [[Features]] and [[Traits]] a character has is often a eligibility requirement and is known as their Total Mechanics Known (TMK).

 ### Gaining Features
+During a Full Rest, you may gain Features by expending Experience.

 Each Feature has an indicated Experience cost.
 When you gain a Feature, reduce your current Experience by it's Experience cost.

 Some Features have Requirements that you must fulfill before you are eligible to gain that Feature.